Thomas Moody (colonial officer): Appointment as Home Secretary for Foreign Parliamentary Commissioners (1821–1828)

-Dougan (who was related to Moody's wife Martha Clement) was the son of an owner of sugar-plantations on Demerara: and stated, 'all my nearest relations and friends were either Planters or Owners of slaves'.
+Dougan (who was the maternal uncle of Moody's wife Martha Clement (1784–1868) was born and raised in Demerara where his father Thomas owned sugar-plantations: and stated, 'all my nearest relations and friends were either Planters or Owners of slaves'.
 Dougan had worked as a privateer and as a Prize Agent for the Royal Navy on Tortola.
 Dougan was influenced by the evangelical Whigs such as the Quaker John Barton, and by the Clapham Sect.
 Moody was influenced by Montesquieu, William Petty, William Robertson, Charles-Augustin de Coulomb, Johannes van den Bosch, and by the Africans Toussaint Louverture, Henri Christophe, and Jean-Pierre Boyer who was the President of Haiti.
 Moody's protégé's Stephen's recommendation, in 1802, of indenture created the basis for both the Act for the Abolition of the Slave Trade, and for the Orders in Council.

 Moody and Dougan arrived on Tortola in May 1822 despite that Moody objected to the stipulated interview process in which masters and apprentices were to be interviewed together: because Moody thought that that practice were 'calculated to excite complaints of the servant against the master'.
 The slaveowners interviewed by Moody included Abraham Mendes Belisario, who was the Deputy Provost Marshal of Tortola, who owned 17 slaves.
 Moody insisted that the unreliable 'Character' reports that were provided by the masters ought not to be included in the Commission's report: and that rather he and Dougan ought to specify their assessment of the masters.
 The Commissioners recorded that African apprentices were employed by free black Africans.
 When apprentices employed by Hugh C. Maclean, who was Comptroller of the Customs on Tortola, stole livestock, Maclean had them beaten.
 Dougan objected to Moody's refusal to criticise Maclean: but did not receive any sympathy from the government of the islands.
 Dougan replied that Moody was an agent 'not of His Majesty's government, but of the colonial assemblies'; and complained of the 'state of Irritation and Disunion of the Commission'; and asserted that as a consequence of '[the] repeated attacks, [and] the State of Irritation of Major Moody's Mind... all hopes of Conciliation [were] ended'.
-Moody replied that Dougan '[had] for some time past obviously been affected by a termination of blood to his head' and their 'protracted and unpleasant dispute' was inherited by Dougan's daughter Mary Dougan after the death in penury of Dougan in 1826.
+Moody replied that Dougan '[had] for some time past obviously been affected by a termination of blood to his head'.